Side-Stepping Squares

 “When the band plays fast, you play slow; when the band plays slow, you play fast.”— Miles Davis explaining soloing

-So far we've relied on stepping squares and side-steps to move around the fretboard.
+So far, we've relied on stepping squares and side-stepping to move around the fretboard.
 Right in the middle of the squares are rectangles.
 They provide a bridge between squares.
-They add variety with their wide intervals and they contain the two notes that we removed from the natural minor scale to get our pentatonic scale.
+They add variety.
+They contain the two notes that we removed from the natural minor scale to get our pentatonic scale.

 More about rectangles in the next section.
 Right now, let's review what we've learned about Freedom Block squares.